RayHightower/rayhightower.github.octo-broken/README.md

 * Run app

 		$: cd spec/javascripts/fixtures/app
 		$: rake preview

-Above step runs your app and search_generator.rb plugin, updating your public folder with a generated search.json file needed for the test.
+Above step bootstraps octopress and runs search_generator.rb plugin, updating your public folder with a generated search.json file needed for the tests.
 You can close your app once public/search.json is generated.

 Go back to your jekyll-lunr-search dir and start